 After graduation, I decided to teach English as Foreign Language in Korea.
 During that year, I met the love of my life Tim.
 After my first year of teaching, we embarked on a seven month backpacking trip around Asia.
 After our backpacking trip, we wound up in Vietnam where I was lucky enough to transition into the world of editorial and became the managing editor for Vietnam Tourism’s official website.
-As of June 2017, Tim and I have left Asia to recharge our batteries (and focus on our professional development) but don’t count out the traveling!
-Tim and I are doing cross-country long distance this year, forcing us to explore the USA more and we’re already planning some future trips on this side of the world.
-Stay tuned!
+Then in June of 2017, Tim and I left Asia, returning to our respective homes on separate casts, and did cross-country long distance for a year.
+The long distance was made all the worthwhile when Tim got down on one knee and proposed in December of 2017.

-The Next Somewhere is a digital travel, food, and lifestyle journal, where I house my design and written work.
+Created in September 2015, The Next Somewhere is a digital travel, food, and lifestyle journal, where I house my design and written work.
 As a longtime sufferer of anxiety, this project was born out of a need for a creative outlet.
-For a year and a half, I’ve been committed to cataloging my adventures.
 My sole hope is to inspire others to go out and see the world for themselves.
 This blog is mostly written with a female audience in mind but as long as you’re looking for help, you are in the right place.